CrashCringle12/RIGHTS/README.md

 Note that there is a reduced entry fee for those who preregister before December 1st.

+# Software

+We are presently running **ITGMania 0.5.1** on our cab and will be during R.I.G.H.T.S 1.
+Information about ITGMania can be found [HERE](https://www.itgmania.com/).

+If you're unfamiliar with ITGMania, for the purposes of this tournament it can be considered interchangeable with SM5.

 # Simfile Guidelines

 **HEY, YOU SHOULD PROBABLY READ THIS BEFORE MAKING OR SUBMITTING ANY SIMFILES.
 YEAH, THAT MEANS YOU.**

 If your submissions do not meet the guidelines, they will not be accepted.
 So if you have any questions, or if the rules are unclear, please ask.

 ## RULES